DonMohamed/Practice/README.md

 docker run -p8080:8080 mredaammer/practice
 ```
 ## Using Github Actions
- > writing flow using yml language
+ > writing flow using yml language for createing CI/CD Pipline
  1. the yaml file should be in path of `.github/workflows/file.yml`

  2. check the flows which is written in this path `.github/workflows/actionspy.yml`